 Summative assessments will be monitored each half term and reported each term.
 Teachers will use their professional judgement to determine whether a child is working within age-related expectations, above or below.
 They will base their judgements on the quality of the extended write that pupils produce at the end of each unit, how children have worked in daily lessons, and how them implement this across the curriculum.
 They will also determine to what extent pupils have met the agreed success criteria for that genre of writing.
-Teacher's will refer to the TAFS in Y2 and Y6 and the Sabden Primary TAFs that have been developed for other year groups as a support for making judgements and to inform planning.
+Teacher's will refer to the TAFS in Y2 and Y6 and KLIPS.